Richard Beard (author): Other writing

-Beard was shortlisted for the 2008 BBC National Short Story Prize for his short story "Guidelines for Measures to Cope with Disgraceful and Other Events" and longlisted for the 2010 Sunday Times EFG Short Story Award for the story "James Joyce, EFL Teacher".
+Beard was shortlisted for the 2008 BBC National Short Story Award for his short story "Guidelines for Measures to Cope with Disgraceful and Other Events" and longlisted for the 2010 Sunday Times EFG Short Story Award for the story "James Joyce, EFL Teacher".
 The latter story was formatted for the iPad app 'Papercut', which combines sound, video and text to tell stories: Beard could be heard reading aloud parts of the story while video and snippets of text scrolled across the screen.
 His short stories and short non-fiction have appeared in Granta and Prospect and have been recorded for BBC Radio 4.

-He has contributed book reviews to the Times and the Times Literary Supplement.
+He has contributed book reviews to The Times and The Times Literary Supplement.

 In connection with the publication of The Day That Went Missing in 2017, Beard penned two articles for the Guardian.
 In them, he discussed what he had discovered about both the younger brother he lost and about himself through writing the book, and the emotional impact that it had on him and his family.

+In 2025 he published The Universal Turing Machine, a book-length whole-life memoir available for free online.
+The 'machine' starts with a chessboard marked with years from 1967 to 2030, and invites the reader to choose a knight-like route around the board, from one year to another.
+This is a life story revealed at the rate of 1,000 words per year.
+Other writers are invited to submit their own work following the same template to make a growing network of memoirs.

 Personal life

 While beginning his career as a writer, Beard taught school in Hong Kong and was employed as a physical education teacher in Great Britain.
-He also worked at the Bibliothèque Nationale de France and spent a year as private secretary and ghostwriter to Mathilda, Duchess of Argyll.
+He also worked at the Bibliothèque nationale de France and spent a year as private secretary and ghostwriter to Mathilda, Duchess of Argyll.

 An avid sports enthusiast, Beard played professional rugby in France from 1992 to 1994 (as well as in amateur leagues in England, Switzerland and Japan).
 He is an opening batsman for both the Clifton Hampden Cricket Club and the Authors XI cricket team and he contributed a chapter to the Authors' book about their first season playing together, The Authors XI: A Season of English Cricket from Hackney to Hambledon.

-He taught British Studies at the University of Tokyo from 2003-2006 (and returned again as a visiting professor from 2016-2017), and was Director of the National Academy of Writing from 2009 until 2017.
+He taught British Studies at the University of Tokyo from 2003-2006 (and returned as a visiting professor from 2016-2017), and was Director of the National Academy of Writing from 2009 until 2017.
 He has a creative writing fellowship with the University of East Anglia.

 In 1997 and 2015, Beard received an Arts Council Authors Award and in 2000, he was the recipient of a grant from the K Blundell Trust.
 He has been selected as a writer-in-residence at Gladstone's Library.
 In 2017, he was a juror for Canada's Scotiabank Giller Prize.

 He has three children and resides in Oxfordshire, England.